mochajs/mocha/docs/index.md

 The JSON reporter outputs a single large JSON object when the tests have completed (failures or not).

+By default, it will output to the console.
+To write directly to a file, use `--reporter-option output=filename.json`.

 ![json reporter](images/reporter-json.png?withoutEnlargement&resize=920,9999){:class="screenshot" loading="lazy"}

 ### JSON Stream